What are Group 15 Elements?

 - The closer the electron is to the nucleus the stronger its hold and thus the energy required is more.

 - As we move down the group, the radius of the atom increases, and therefore the Ionization energy decreases due to the weaker hold of the nucleus.

 - The electronegativity value decreases down the group with increasing atomic size.

 - This again is due to the increasing distance between the nucleus and the valence shell as we move down the group.

 - All the elements of the group exist in a polyatomic state.

-- The first, Nitrogen is gas but as you move down there is a significant increase in the metallic character of the elements.
+- First, Nitrogen is gas, but as you move down, there is a significant increase in the metallic character of the elements.

 - Nitrogen and Phosphorus are non-metals, Arsenic and Antimony are metalloids and Bismuth is a metal.